 Mega Millions Lottery History

-Mega Millions Lottery was originally called the Big Game when it launched on August 31st, 1996.
-The first draw took place on Friday, September 6th, 1996 with just 6 states participating.
+Mega Millions Lottery was initially called the Big Game when it launched on August 31st, 1996.
+The first draw took place on Friday, September 6th, 1996 with just six states participating.
 These were Georgia, Illinois, Maryland, Massachusetts, Michigan and Virginia.

-In February 1998, a Tuesday Mega Millions draw got added to the lottery game based on the phenomenal response it received the previous year.
+In February 1998, a Tuesday draw of Mega Millions got added to the lottery game based on the phenomenal response it received the previous year.

-The first format of the Big Game paid out winners of the top jackpot only in annual installments.
-A cash value option for lottery winners was first introduced in January 1999.
+The first format of the Big Game paid out winners of the top jackpot only in annual instalments.
+A cash value option for lottery winners got first introduced in January 1999.

-In May 2002, the name of this already popular lottery game changed to Mega Millions Lottery.
+In May 2002, the name of this already successful lottery game changed to Mega Millions Lottery.

 First Mega Millions Winner from Chicago

 There was a lottery jackpot winner in the very first Mega Millions draw on May 17, 2002.
 One lucky lottery player from Chicago claimed a $28 Million from a single winning ticket.
-The jackpot restarted at $12 Million and was won again the following week.
+The jackpot restarted at $12 Million and was won the following week again.

 More American states joined Mega Millions Lottery over the years until there were 12 participating states by June 2005, making this lottery game the most widely played multi-state lottery jackpot game in the United States.

-Mega Millions Lottery is now played in 44 jurisdictions within the USA.
+Mega Millions Lottery currently plays in 44 jurisdictions within the USA.
 To date, Mega Millions has awarded seven big jackpot wins of over $300 Million each.